Sustainable Eats rolls into Rutland

 They thought about opening their own place, but the startup efforts and costs shifted their focus to the notion of a mobile restaurant.

 “We probably looked at a thousand food trucks,” Black said.
-“Then we found Food Truck South.”
+“Then we found Food Trucks South.”

 Food Trucks South is an Atlanta-based custom food truck company that builds food trucks to suit the chef’s needs, including custom outfitting equipment, windows and refrigeration.